 In the summer, an outdoor clothesline is a wonderful way to go.
 In the winter, a collapsible drying rack will serve you well!
-Hang drying laundry can be therapeutic and relaxing.
+Hang drying laundry will save wear and tear on your clothes and it can be therapeutic.
 I recommend giving it a try!

 Use Dryer Balls Instead of Sheets

 When you are using the dryer, consider using re-useable wool dryer balls instead of “healthy” dryer sheets.
 Wool balls can be purchased online for cheap, or you can create them yourself from a ball of yarn.